hyphaltip/CSHL_NGS/lecture/Tutorial_NGS.table.md

 site](http://downloads.yeastgenome.org/sequence/S288C_reference/genome_releases/S288C_reference_genome_R64-1-1_20110203.tgz).
 Uncompress this and get the .fsa file which is the genome.
 Copy it and run rename_seq.pl on it to fix the chromosome names so they match the GFF file: https://github.com/hyphaltip/CSHL_2012_NGS/blob/master/data/rename_seq.pl

+ - You may need to fix this GFF file so it doesn't have any sequence
+ - Do a grep to find where the '>' lines are where the sequence as fasta is in there and find the first one
+ - grep -n ">" saccharomyces_cerevisiae_R64-1-1_20110208.gff
+ - read in the first N lines using head
+ - head -n 16425 saccharomyces_cerevisiae_R64-1-1_20110208.gff > saccharomyces_cerevisiae_R64-1-1_20110208.noseq.gff
+ - Use this saccharomyces_cerevisiae_R64-1-1_20110208.noseq.gff for GFF file later needs.

 3. Downlod the read data from SRA and convert it -- This step already done for you, folder is on server or you can run the download script when you get home (rerequires [curl](http://curl.haxx.se/), [sra